-- Ref: (a) U.S. Coast Guard Housing Manual, COMDTINST M11101.3 (series) - (b) Migratory Mud Swallow Mitigation Procedures, CG TRACENPETINST 11015.1 (series) - (c) Privately Owned Firearms, Weapons, and Ammunition, TRACENPETINST 8000.1 (series) - 1.
+Ref: (a) U.S. Coast Guard Housing Manual, COMDTINST M11101.3 (series)

+- (b) Migratory Mud Swallow Mitigation Procedures, CG TRACENPETINST 11015.1 (series) - (c) Privately Owned Firearms, Weapons, and Ammunition, TRACENPETINST 8000.1 (series) - (d) Sex Offender Registration and Notification Act of 2006 (SORNA) 34 U.S.C.
+Part A 20911-20932 - (e) Joint Travel Regulations (JTR) - 1.
 PURPOSE.
 This Manual promulgates instruction, information and guidance for the management and administration of government owned housing specific to Coast Guard Training Center Petaluma. - 2.
 ACTION.
 This Manual is a source of information and guidance to promote uniform and coordinated administration of Government housing facilities and programs.
 Its provisions are mandatory for all personnel involved with the Government housing program at Coast Guard Training Center Petaluma.
 Deviations from the requirements of the Manual shall not be made without the approval of the Commanding Officer.
 Personnel shall comply with the policies, procedures and instructions as set forth in this Manual. - 3.
-DIRECTIVES AFFECTED.
-CG TRACENPETINST M11101.1H is cancelled. - 4.
+AUTHORIZED RELEASE.
+Internet Release is Authorized. - 4.
+UNIT INSTRUCTION AFFECTED.
+The prior unit Instruction Titled, CG TRACENPETINST M11101.1I is hereby cancelled. - 5.
 DISCUSSION.
 TRACEN Petaluma provides family quarters to eligible enlisted and officer personnel assigned to TRACEN Petaluma, CPO Academy, ESD Petaluma, PACAREA Armory North, USCGC SOCKEYE, CG Station Bodega Bay and all other tenant commands or detachments co-located at TRACEN Petaluma.
-TRACEN Petaluma is the housing point of contact for all incoming accompanied and unaccompanied personnel reporting to the above units. - 5.
+TRACEN Petaluma is the housing point of contact for all incoming accompanied and unaccompanied personnel reporting to the above units. - 6.
 DISCLAIMER.
 This guidance is not a substitute for applicable legal requirements, nor is it itself a rule.
-It is intended to provide operational guidance for Coast Guard personnel and is not intended to nor does it impose legally binding requirements on any party outside the Coast Guard. - 6.
-MAJOR CHANGES.
-See Summary of Major Changes page.
-This Manual is a revised local housing instruction.
-It does not supersede housing policy in accordance with reference (a), but serves to provide supplemental instruction, information, and guidance for management and administration of government owned housing specific to Coast Guard Training Center Petaluma; however, the scope and intent of this Manual remains the same. - 7.
-ENVIRONMENTAL ASPECT AND IMPACT CONSIDERATIONS.
-Environmental considerations were examined in the development of this notice and have been determined to be not applicable.
+It is intended to provide administrative guidance for Coast Guard personnel and is not intended nor does it impose legally-binding requirements on any party outside the Coast Guard.

+7. MAJOR CHANGES.